Gonzaleski/Smart-Watering-System/README.md

 - **Purpose:** This range ensures efficient water usage and avoids overwatering or under-watering accounting for the pump's operational speed.

 #### **Data Preprocessing**

+`scripts/train_models.m` preprocesses the data and trains the models.

 1. Loading the Dataset: The synthetic CSV file is read into a MATLAB table.